 Adding fruit to traditionally produced Lambic is a significantly more recent development in brewing history, and likely began as a cottage industry.
 In fact, the first explicit mention we find of a cherry addition lies in the 1878 manuscript of tenant farmer Josse De Pauw from Schepdaal, Belgium.
 He writes: “Take good clear lambic, two years old, at least good tasting, twenty kilograms of good ripe cherries per one hundred litres of lambic.
 Press the cherries and add the stones (pits).
 Leave to rest, draw off until December and leave to rest for twenty to thirty days, then bottle, stopper, and lay down.”
 The fact that this tradition blossomed around the village of Schaarbeek outside Brussels is no accident as the cherries of the same name were once abundant in the area.
 And while cherries were likely the first fruit to be combined with Lambic, they were certainly not the last.
 The resultant beers have traditionally been named simply for the fruit included.

-Druif is made with our six month and one year old Lambic inspired base and is aged with sweet and tart fresh Riesling grapes grown in Willamette Valley, Oregon.
+Druif Blanc is made with our six month and one-year-old Lambic inspired base and is aged with sweet and tart fresh Riesling grapes grown in Willamette Valley, Oregon.
 We used a mix of Riesling varieties from Brooks Estate Vineyards – Tart and Sweet.
 We then added them to our established Lambic at a whopping 2lbs. per gallon.
 The fruit and the Lambic were then left alone to mingle for more than six months.
 They are now one.

 This beer is a collaboration between pFriem and Brooks Winery.
 Brooks gave pFriem used neutral French oak barrels that had seen 4-7 turns of their wine.
 We put our Lambic inspired beer in these barrels and then aged it on Brooks estate grown grapes.